RomanPilyushin/RealView/README.md

 The `TheShapeFixer` class is a comprehensive utility for ensuring 2D shapes are valid polygons according to specific criteria.
 It uses fundamental concepts from computational geometry, such as orientations and convex hulls, to validate and repair shapes.

-By understanding the methods and logic behind this class, developers can effectively manage and correct shapes within their applications, ensuring data integrity and reliable geometric computations.